© Barmalini | Dreamstime.com

 Can Seltzer Water Harm Your Bones?

-Of all carbonated beverages, seltzer water is free of sugar, salt, additives and caffeine found in cola.
-It’s not harmful to your bones, and when consumed in moderation, it’s not much of a concern for your teeth.
-Carbonated water has even been shown to improve indigestion and constipation, making seltzer worth raising your glass to!
+Among carbonated beverages, seltzer water is free of sugar, salt, additives, and caffeine found in cola.
+It’s not harmful to your bones, and when consumed in moderation, it’s of minor concern for your teeth.

 In addition to seltzer water, there’s club soda, mineral water, sparkling water, and tonic water.
 Let’s quench your thirst about these drinks and look at what sets them apart:

-- Mineral water is natural, and unpolluted water that is sourced from a spring that contains natural minerals like salt and sulfur compounds (giving it its other name, spring water).
+Mineral water is natural, unpolluted water that is sourced from a spring that contains natural minerals like salt and sulfur compounds (giving it its other name, spring water).
 Any carbonation it has is naturally occurring.
-It also contains small amounts of naturally occurring minerals (including sodium) which come from the rock the water flows through.
+It also contains small amounts of naturally occurring minerals (including sodium) that come from the rock the water flows through.
 Due to its source (usually Europe), mineral water can be on the pricey side.
 The Evian brand is an example of mineral water.

-- Sparkling water is mineral water with a bit of fizz to it.
-Like regular mineral water, it can be pricey.
+Sparkling water is water with a bit of fizz to it.
 The carbonation in sparkling water may be naturally occurring, or in some cases it may be added by infusing it with carbon dioxide under pressure.
 Perrier (often touted for its price point) is an example of sparkling mineral water.

-- Club soda, also know as soda water, is essentially carbonated water with the following additives: sodium bicarbonate, sodium chloride, and potassium sulfate.
+Club soda, also known as soda water, is essentially carbonated water with the following additives: sodium bicarbonate, sodium chloride, and potassium sulfate.
 Club soda intake should be limited due to its high sodium content.
 12 oz of the beverage can have 87 mg of sodium, or 4% of the recommended daily value, which is quite high for a “water” beverage.

 Tonic water is typically sweetened with sugar or corn syrup.
 It also contains additives and preservatives such as citric acid and sodium benzoate.
 The Schweppes brand bottles tonic water.
-With a slightly bitter flavor from the additive “quinine,” it pairs well with gin, making tonic water a staple at your local bar.
-Unfortunately, quinine can interact with some medications, so if you take medication, ask your doctor if tonic water is safe for you.
+With a slightly bitter flavor from the additive “quinine,” many people pair it with gin, making tonic water a staple at your local bar.
+Unfortunately, quinine can interact with some medications, so if you take medication, ask your doctor whether tonic water is safe for you.